 Additionally, people with scoliosis may benefit from the following management and treatment options:

-Treat All Types Of Scoliosis Safely At Home with the Spinal Backrack
+Treat Back Pain Caused by Scoliosis Safely At Home with the Spinal Backrack

 Although surgery is not ruled out for the treatment of this condition, it should be reserved only for extreme cases (abnormal curvatures over 40 degrees) as it always produces scar tissue which becomes semi-necrotised.

 Additionally, because every single muscle of the back consists of strips of tissue material and every surgical incision produces local devascularisation or de-oxygenation, this may lead among other things to muscle spasms.
 In other words, surgery may cause more problems than the patient had prior to the procedure.